TL;DR:

 • Built-in analytics showing session counts, repeat interactions, and demographic data

-The solution allowed migrant children and families to finally speak in their own language — breaking down barriers to mental health and psychosocial support.
+The solution allowed refugee and migrant children and families to finally speak in their own language - breaking down barriers to mental health and psychosocial support.

 The Results

-• 400+ sessions conducted across 7 languages within the first months of deployment
+• 951 sessions conducted across 8 languages within the twelve months of deployment, from which 44 in foreign languages

-• Families could communicate naturally in their own language for the first time
+• Children and families could communicate naturally in their own language for the first time

 • Counselors reported the system was easy to use, efficient, and felt natural in real-world interactions

 “Automatic translation allowed us to extend services to a wider audience.
 The system feels natural for users and efficient for our team.”
-Head of Recruitment, Mplus (UNICEF program partner)
+Head of Recruitment, Mplus (Brave Phone’s program partner)

 Future Plans